buanzo/postfix-policyd-python-subject-ratelimit/README.md

 # Project: Postfix Policy Daemon for Subject Rate Limiting

 ## Description
-This project provides a Postfix policy daemon written in Python to limit the rate of emails based on their subject lines.
+This is a Milter using protocol version 6 that has been tested with Postfix only.
+It helps you limit the rate of emails based on their subject lines.
 It detects and handles emails with similar subjects being sent in a short time frame, preventing potential spam or abuse.

 ## Features
 - Rate limiting based on email subject similarity.